blyons3/api-sample/README.md

 # Read Me First
 This Project was built using Java 17 and Maven.
 I utilized the Spring Initializer as a starting point.
-It was built by Bill Lyons for a Homework Assignment.

 # Getting Started
 Postman Tests shared via